 Poblete is an expert on federal regulatory matters and administrative rule-making, and federal legislative procedure and investigations.
 He concentrates his practice in these areas: trade compliance, export controls for defense articles and dual-use items, encryption controls, economic sanctions, and human rights.
 He has conducted and participated in numerous compliance audits in both the United States and in foreign countries.
 Both on and off Capitol Hill, he has assisted or been part of Congressional oversight processes and investigations.
 He has testified before Congress on bringing to justice foreign leaders accused of gross violations of fundamental rights and atrocity crimes and served as an expert witness on economic sanctions in a case before the United Kingdom High Court of Justice.

-Jason has advocated on behalf of a U.S. resident being held hostage by a state sponsor of terrorism, political opposition leaders in foreign countries subjected to human rights abuses, and a former foreign head of state and his family persecuted for their pro-democracy efforts.
+Jason has advocated on behalf of Americans and other persons held hostage by foreign governments, political opposition leaders in foreign countries subjected to human rights abuses, and a former foreign head of state and his family persecuted for their pro-democracy efforts.
 In addition, he has represented multinational corporations, publicly traded companies, a Native-American tribe, non- governmental and international organizations, and companies from these industries: defense, telecommunications, aviation, advertising, energy, pharmaceuticals, international bulk shipping, Internet, and software development firms.
 He has also represented individuals and families with claims against foreign governments for the unlawful confiscation of property and his firm assists families with claims against foreign governments such as the Guam War Claims Program.

 A strong advocate of the importance of property rights, the rule of law, and human rights, Poblete has testified in 2007 before a Special Committee of the United Nations (UN) in New York; has advocated on behalf of clients before numerous committees of the U.S. Congress and international organizations such as INTERPOL; and has represented clients before the Inter-American Commission for Human Rights of the Organization of American States (OAS).
 In 2016 he founded a non-profit, the Global Liberty Alliance to raise awareness about the importance of defending fundamental rights and the rule law.